-In the early hours of 23 September 1920, British auxiliary troops, known as the ‘Black and Tans,’ descended on three small coastal towns in County Clare in Ireland.
-A report in the British press noted that ‘large parties of uniformed men attacked… Miltown, Lahinch and Ennistymon, and by burning and looting did enormous damage.
+In the early hours of 23 September 1920, heavily armed British auxiliary police, known as the ‘Black and Tans,’ descended on three small coastal towns in County Clare in Ireland, A report in the British press noted that ‘large parties of uniformed men attacked… Miltown, Lahinch and Ennistymon, and by burning and looting did enormous damage.
 In the three places 19 houses were destroyed, and shops and other buildings were gutted, including the town halls of Lahinch and Ennistymon.’1 It added that ‘two civilians had been shot dead at Ennistymon,’ though in fact at least five villagers were murdered.

 - ‘Murders of Six Policemen Terribly Avenged,’ The Nottingham Journal and Express, 24 September 1920, p.
 1.

 - ‘Murders of Six Policemen Terribly Avenged,’ op. cit., p.
 1, ‘Making Hell: Terrible Reprisals by Uniformed Hooligans,’ The Weekly Freeman, 2 October 1920, p.
 5 and ‘Lahinch Lady’s Letter,’ The Weekly Freeman, 16 October 1920, p.
 1.